mrc-tech/SLAP/README.md

 ![cover](doc/cover.png)

 ## Features
-- Written in `C` for maximum compatibility among various systems
+- Written in `C` for maximum compatibility among various systems (C89)
 - No external libraries (all-in-one header file)
 - Small enough to fit inside **MS-DOS** (and eventually embedded systems)
-- Tailored to be used in *Finite Element* and *Machine Learning* softwares
+- Tailored to be used in *Finite Element* and *Machine Learning* projects

 # Functions